Agoric/documentation/main/zoe/api/zoe.md

 - `instance` `{Instance}`
 - `creatorInvitation` `{Payment | undefined}`

-A `publicFacet` and a `creatorFacet` are objects available via Zoe to anyone knowing the `instance` they are associated with.
+A `publicFacet` is an object available via Zoe to anyone knowing the `instance` they are associated with.
 The `publicFacet` is used for general queries and actions, such as getting a current price or creating public invitations.
-Since a facet is defined just as any other object, you add methods to them just like you would any object.
+Since a facet is defined just as any other object, the contract developer can add methods to them just like they would any object.

+The `creatorFacet` is only available in this return value (i.e. only when starting a contract instance).
+The contract designer should use it to encapsulate things that the contract runner might not want to share, or might want to control the distribution of.
+The party who starts the contract should carefully consider the impact before sharing access to the `creatorFacet`.

 `creatorInvitation` is an invitation that the contract instance creator can use.
 It is usually used in contracts where the creator immediately sells